Military dictatorship of Chile: Foreign relations

 Having risen to power on an anti-Marxist agenda, Pinochet found common cause with the military dictatorships of Bolivia, Brazil, Paraguay, Uruguay, and later, Argentina.
 The six countries eventually formulated a plan known as Operation Condor, in which the security forces of participating states would target active left-wing militants, guerrilla fighters, and their alleged sympathizers in the allied countries.
 Pinochet's government received tacit approval and material support from the United States.
 The exact nature and extent of this support is disputed.
 (See U.S. role in 1973 Coup, U.S. intervention in Chile and Operation Condor for more details.)
 It is known, however, that the American Secretary of State at the time, Henry Kissinger, practiced a policy of supporting coups in nations which the United States viewed as leaning toward Communism.

 The new junta quickly broke diplomatic relations with Cuba and North Korea, which had been established under the Allende government.
 Shortly after the junta came to power, several communist countries, including the Soviet Union, North Vietnam, East Germany, Poland, Czechoslovakia, Hungary, Bulgaria, and Yugoslavia, severed diplomatic relations with Chile however, Romania and the People's Republic of China both continued to maintain diplomatic relations with Chile.
 Pinochet nurtured the relationship with China.
 The government broke diplomatic relations with Cambodia in January 1974 and with South Vietnam in March 1974.
 Pinochet attended the funeral of General Francisco Franco, dictator of Spain from 1936 to 1975, in late 1975.

 In 1980, Philippine President Ferdinand Marcos had invited the entire Junta (consisting at this point of Pinochet, Merino, Matthei, and Mendoza) to visit the country as part of a planned tour of Southeast Asia in an attempt to help improve their image and bolster military and economic relations with the Philippines, Japan, South Korea, and Hong Kong.
 Due to intense U.S. pressure at the last minute (while Pinochet's plane was halfway en route over the Pacific), Marcos cancelled the visit and denied Pinochet landing rights in the country.
 Pinochet and the junta were further caught off guard and humiliated when they were forced to land in Fiji to refuel for the planned return to Santiago, only to be met with airport staff who refused to assist the plane in any way (the Fijian military was called in instead), invasive and prolonged customs searches, exorbitant fuel and aviation service charges, and hundreds of angry protesters who pelted his plane with eggs and tomatoes.
-The usually stoic and calm Pinochet became enraged, firing his Foreign Minister Hernán Cubillos, several diplomats, and expelling the Philippine Ambassador.
+The usually stoic and calm Pinochet became enraged, firing his Foreign Minister Hernán Cubillos, who had played an important role during the crisis with Argentina and had helped Chile emerge from international economic isolation, as well as several diplomats, and expelling the Philippine Ambassador.
+Imelda Marcos later claimed that the cancellation was due to pressure from U.S. President Jimmy Carter.
 Relations between the two countries were restored only in 1986 when Corazon Aquino assumed the presidency of the Philippines after Marcos was ousted in a non-violent revolution, the People Power Revolution.